alianoroozi/ai-hub/ai-agents-article-generator/README.md

 ### Research Analyst Agent
 - Accepts a topic from the user.
-- Uses the Travily web search tool to fetch results from the internet.
+- Uses the Tavily web search tool to fetch results from the internet.
 - Consolidates and curates the search results for further processing.

 ### Content Writer Agent